aedart/athenaeum/docs/archive/current/core/README.md

 ## Limitations

 When comparing this package's deliverables, with the application offered by Laravel, it has an abundance of limitations.
-Some of those limitations are even deliberate, in order not to be a copy of Laravel's application!
 To illustrate some of these limitations, consider the following major unsupported features:

 ### No Http Request / Response Support